marceldobehere/goofy-media-front/README.md

 DM messages will be stored on the server, but they will be stored encrypted and only the sender and receiver will be able to decrypt them.

 Detailed info will follow when the feature is implemented.

-### Server Rules
-Please do not post any illegal content on Goofy Media or anything that would violate the rules of the server you are using.

-Specific server rules will be added but for now the most important thing is no illegal or inappropriate content, using some commonsense.

 ### Styling Info
 Posts can be styled with several things!